Nawuebben/Vanguard-Case-Study/README.md

 * __When was the company incorporated?__

-     Vanguard group was founded in 1975 by John Bogle.
+     Vanguard group was founded in May of 1975 by John Bogle.

 * __Who are the founders of the company?__